codeconscious/codeconscious.github.io/_posts/2024-01-13-listing-page-header-text.md

 >     - 3.
 Adjust
 >     - 4.
 Notes

-(The repeating ones are due to a GitHub rendering issue.
-The numbering is correct in the raw text.)
+(The repeating ones are due to a GitHub Markdown rendering issue.
+The numbering is correct in the actual text.)

 I think reviewing lists like this might be beneficial for remembering articles' contents and recalling them later.